 - The history and philosophy of the humanities

 - Cultural sociology and, in particular, practice theory

-With my research, I aim to establish a social theory of authorship and publishing in the humanities.
-Other research interests include structuration theory, the philosophy of the humanities, and open access in the humanities.
-My research is funded by the Arts and Humanities Research Council through the London Arts and Humanities Partnership, and I’m supported by the German Academic Scholarship Foundation.
+My PhD is funded and supported by the Arts and Humanities Research Council through the London Arts and Humanities Partnership, and the German Academic Scholarship Foundation.
 Find out more about me and my work here.

-On this website, you can find articles about my research, primarily on scholarly publishing and open access.
-I’ve also published on other sites, for instance, the LSE Impact Blog, Forschung & Lehre (German), or ZEIT Chancen Brief (German).
-As a co-founder of SPD Wisspol and as external advisor on scholarly communication issues, I’m involved in research policy work especially concerning open access and open science.
-For future policy engagements or invitations to talks, please see the contact details here.
+On this website, I mostly publish articles about scholarly communication, particularly open access.
+I regularly publish on other sites about topics that require urgency or direct confrontation in ongoing disputes; this concerns mostly misconceptions of the meaning of openness and academic freedom.
+As a co-founder of SPD Wisspol (Research and Higher Education Politics by Social Democrats) and consultant on scholarly communication issues, I’m involved in research policy work especially concerning open access and open humanities.
+For future policy engagements or invitations to talks, please find my contact details here.